 This is an update to my ongoing FIRST rental unit Saga.
 My inherited tenant left unexpectedly and now I have to renovate the poorly laid out apartment on the first floor.

-I got suckered into feeling bad for a family of 3 with pets that are about to lose their current housing and wanted to get into this unit ASAP.
-They needed it by September 1st.
+I got suckered into feeling bad for a family of 3.
+They own pets.
+They are about to lose their current housing and wanted to get into this unit ASAP.
+The new deadline for work is September 1st.

 I was planning on taking the leisurely route being as how I was not losing money and still have my full time job.

 But my handy cousin was looking for work and so we started on the lofty goal of doing it ourselves in a 30 day time period.

 With 10 days left, the demolition is complete.
 The drywall guys are coming in this weekend.
 Flooring is bought and will be installed next Thursday.
 Kitchen is bought and we will put in right after we paint the whole thing 🙂